Welcome to Creatine Monohydrate

 Disadvantages of Creatine Citrate:

-• Creatine is 40% les than it is found in monohydrate.
+- Creatine level is 40% less than it is found in monohydrate.

 Creatine Phosphate:

 When creatine bonds with a phosphate molecule, it results in creatine phosphate.
-It acts as a source of adenosine triphosphate and gives more energy to sportsmen and athletes.
+It acts as a source of adenosine triphosphate and gives more energy to bodybuilders and athletes.

 Disadvantages of Creatine Phosphate: